 Even before dealership inventory shortages, consumers were waiting longer than ever before between new vehicle purchases – the average age of a car on the road in the U.S. has risen from 9.6 years in 2002 to 12.1 years in 2020.

-How can your dealership increase its service drive profitability?
-As consumers wait longer than ever before between new vehicle purchases, refining your dealership’s service department process to generate more revenue can make a critical difference in your dealership’s bottom line.
-In this blog post, automotiveMastermind discusses:
+Coupled with ongoing inventory shortages, refining your dealership’s service department process to generate more revenue can make a critical difference in your dealership’s bottom line.

-- Why the service drive has become a key component in dealership revenue & the importance of service drive loyalty
+- Why the service drive has become a key component in dealership revenue and the importance of service drive loyalty.

 Why the Service Drive Has Become a Key Component in Dealership Revenue